wonkyweirdy/stramp/README.md

 pip install stramp
 ```

-other options are to install a built release:
+Other options are to install it from the GitHub repository directly:

 ```
-pip install ./stramp-0.2.0.zip
+pip install -U 'git+https://github.com/wonkyweirdy/stramp#egg=stramp'
 ```

-or install from a cloned git repository:
+or to install from a cloned git repository:

 ```
 git clone https://github.com/wonkyweirdy/stramp.git